uvraj/Checkerboard-MC/README.md

 Unzip the zip into your RP folder before you do anything.

-Shader wth Specular and Normal support recommended
+Shader with Specular and Normal support recommended

 Images